se-edu/guides/guidelines/PRs-reviewing.md

 <div class="lead">

-Reviewing PRs is not just about the code or the tools, **the way you phrase your comments matters a too**, especially if you are a peer reviewer.
+Reviewing PRs is not just about the code or the tools, **the way you phrase your comments matters too**, especially if you are a peer reviewer.
 </div>

 <!-- ==================================================================================================== -->